Form SSA-44 Instructions

 Did you receive an IRMAA determination letter?
 If you have recently experienced a life-changing event, you may be able to use Form SSA-44, also known as Medicare Income-Related Monthly Adjustment Amount – Life Changing Event.

-The SSA-44 allows the Social Security Administration (SSA) to make the necessary corrections to lower or eliminate your IRMAA.
+The SSA-44 allows the Social Security Administration (SSA) to make the necessary corrections to lower or eliminate your IRMAA costs.

 In this article, we’ll walk you step by step through: